skills/communicate-using-markdown/.github/steps/3-add-a-code-example.md

 ### :keyboard: Activity: Adding a code example

-1. As you did before, edit the file in this pull request.
+1. As you did before, go to and edit the file in this pull request.
 1. In the file, add the correct Markdown for a code example of your choice.
 1. Use the **Preview** tab to check your Markdown formatting.
 1. Commit your changes.